-Rule 34.
-(1) A deviation from these rules shall follow board-approved procedures and be requested, in writing, from the state board of education or its designee by an intermediate school district, local school district, or public school academy that operates or contracts for special education programs and services.
+- Rule 34.
+(1) A deviation from these rules shall be requested, in writing, by an intermediate school district, local school district, or public school academy that operates or contracts for special education programs and services following procedures determined by the department.
 A copy of the request shall be filed concurrently with the intermediate school district in which affected students with disabilities reside and all local constituent school districts in which the affected students with disabilities reside.
-A copy of the request shall be filed concurrently with the parent advisory committee of the intermediate school district in which affected students with early intermediate school district that requests the deviation and the parent advisory committee of any intermediate school district in which affected students with disabilities reside.

-(2) Within 7 days of receipt of the request, the intermediate school district shall review and inquire into the request and shall file, with the department, its position regarding the appropriateness of the request and its objections to, or endorsement of, the request, together with the rationale regarding its position.

-(3) The state board of education or its designee shall initiate action within 30 calendar days of receipt of the request.
-The board or its designee may grant the request, in writing, for a period not to extend beyond the end of the current school year and upon such terms and conditions as it shall specify only when, in its judgment, the best interests of the students with disabilities affected by the deviation are served and good cause is shown.

-(4) A deviation shall not be granted when the intent of the deviation is to exclude a student with a disability from, or deny a student with a disability participation in, a special education program or service that is required.

-(5) A program deviation that is granted by the state board of education or its designee is public information.
+A copy of the request shall be filed concurrently with the parent advisory committee of the intermediate school district that requests the deviation and the parent advisory committee of any intermediate school district in which affected students with disabilities reside. - (2) Within 7 days of receipt of the request, the intermediate school district shall review and inquire into the request and shall file, with the department, its position regarding the appropriateness of the request and its objections to, or endorsement of, the request, together with the rationale regarding its position. - (3) The department shall initiate action within 30 calendar days of receipt of the request.
+The department may grant the request, in writing, for a period not to extend beyond the end of the current school year and upon such terms and conditions as it shall specify only when, in its judgment, the best interests of the students with disabilities affected by the deviation are served and good cause is shown. - (4) A deviation shall not be granted when the intent of the deviation is to exclude a student with a disability from, or deny a student with a disability participation in, a special education program or service that is required. - (5) A program deviation that is granted by the department is public information.
 The affected intermediate school districts, constituent local school districts, or public school academies shall inform their involved personnel of granted deviations in any manner they deem appropriate.
 At a minimum, the parent advisory committee shall be informed of the disposition of the request.

-(6) A deviation shall not be requested for the purpose of avoiding or postponing corrections directed by the department under part 8 of these rules.

-(7) If a final decision to deny a deviation request is made, then the school district that makes the request shall correct the condition that precipitated the request and shall forward to the department, office of special education and early intervention services, within 30 school days of the denial, its assurance that the matter is now in compliance with the respective rule.

-(8) Nothing in this rule or any other provision of statute or regulation shall permit the state board of education to waive any of the requirements of Part B of the individuals with disabilities education act, as amended, 20 U.S.C. §1400 et seq.
+- (6) A deviation shall not be requested for the purpose of avoiding or postponing corrections directed by the department under part 8 of these rules. - (7) If a final decision to deny a deviation request is made, then the school district that makes the request shall correct the condition that precipitated the request and shall forward to the department, office of special education, within 30 school days of the denial, its assurance that the matter is now in compliance with the respective rule. - (8) Nothing in this rule or any other provision of statute or regulation shall permit the department to waive any of the requirements of part B of the individuals with disabilities education act, as amended, 20 U.S.C. §1400 et seq.

-History: 1979 AC; 1980 AACS.
+History: 1979 AC; 1980 AACS; 1987 AACS; 1994 AACS; 2002 AACS; 2013 AACS.